Continuing Education Activity

 Headache, nausea, diarrhea, pain, infection, upper respiratory symptoms, palpitations, arrhythmias, and peripheral edema are the most common side effects associated with cilostazol.

-Most common contraindications of antiplatelet agents are as follows:
+The most common contraindications for using antiplatelet agents are as follows:

 There is no antidote available for most of these drugs; however, a monoclonal antibody against ticagrelor is in development, but it is not commercially available as yet.

-Antiplatelet drug therapy requires an interprofessional team approach, including clinicians, specialty-trained nurses, and pharmacists, all collaborating as an interprofessional team to achieve optimal patient results.
+Antiplatelet drug therapy requires an interprofessional team approach, including clinicians (MDs, DOs, NPs, PAs), specialty-trained nurses, and pharmacists.
+These professionals must all collaborate and engage in open communication as an interprofessional team to achieve optimal patient results.

 The role of the cardiac nurse administering these medications in the acute setting involves monitoring for any acute adverse symptoms and patient education in regards to the same.
 Prompt communication by the astute nursing staff of an adverse reaction or a complication can significantly reduce patient morbidity and mortality.